ANSSI-FR/lidi/doc/gstarted.rst

 Some information logging should will show up, especially indicating that the diode is waiting for TCP connections on port 5000 and that the traffic will go through the diode on UDP port 6000.

-Next, we run the receiving part of lidi, with default parameters too:
+Next, we run the receiving part of lidi:

 .. code-block::

-   $ cargo run --release --bin diode-receive
+   $ cargo run --release --bin diode-receive -- --to_tcp 127.0.0.1:7000

 This time, logging will indicate that traffic will come up on UDP port 6000 and that transferred content will be served on TCP port 7000.